-- CPSC staff has reports of 490 deaths during the 3-year period from 2018 to 2020-an annual average of 163 deaths among children younger than age 5-associated with (i.e., in use at the time of incident), but not necessarily caused by, nursery products. - Cribs/mattresses, playpens/play yards, bassinets/cradles, infant carriers, and inclined infant sleep products were associated with 77 percent of the fatalities reported. - Causes of death included positional asphyxia, strangulation, and drowning, among others.
+- CPSC staff has reports of 523 deaths during the 3-year period from 2019 through 2021-an annual average of 174 deaths among children younger than age 5-associated with (i.e., in use at the time of incident), but not necessarily caused by, nursery products. - Cribs/mattresses, bassinets/cradles, playpens/play yards, inclined infant sleep products, and infant carriers were associated with 76 percent of the fatalities reported from 2019 through 2021. - Causes of death included positional asphyxia, strangulation, and drowning, among others.
 In some instances, the fatalities were attributed to the product; in other cases, the fatalities resulted from a hazardous environment in or around the product, or a combination of contributions.

 CPSC staff has evaluated the incidents characterized in the annual reports on nursery products for many durable infant and toddler products, along with other reported incidents.
-These evaluations have supported the staff's work with standards development organizations to refine these standards, and likewise, supported staff briefing packages for notices of proposed rulemaking (NPRs) and final rules under Section 104 of the Consumer Product Safety Improvement Act of 2008 (CPSIA).4 Early in fiscal year (FY) 2022, the Commission issued a final rule establishing a new standard for Crib Mattresses, which took effect August 15, 2022.
+These evaluations have supported the staff's work with standards development organizations to refine these standards, and, likewise, supported staff briefing packages for notices of proposed rulemaking (NPRs) and final rules under Section 104 of the Consumer Product Safety Improvement Act of 2008 (CPSIA).4 Early in fiscal year (FY) 2022, the Commission issued a final rule establishing a new standard for Crib Mattresses, which took effect August 15, 2022.
 The final rule for Infant Sleep Products became effective on June 23, 2022.
 The Commission also issued revised rules for Infant Swings, Carriages and Strollers, High Chairs, Baby Changing Products, Infant Bath Tubs, Frame Carriers, Slings, and Bouncer Seats in FY 2022.
-Also, in FY 2023, the Commission has issued final rules including a ban on crib bumpers and a ban on inclined sleepers for infants as well as revised rules for Gates and Enclosures, Infant Walkers and Bedside Sleepers.
+Also, in FY 2023, the Commission issued final rules including a ban on crib bumpers and a ban on inclined sleepers for infants as well as revised rules for Gates and Enclosures, Infant Walkers, and Bedside Sleepers.